 - A template for building a cross selling sales engine for your sales team.

 - How to drive great sales habits in the sales team.

 - The most common sales questions to ask in any sales pitch depending on where the buyer is in their buying journey

 - How to price products and services based on having a value laden solution by escaping the commodity trap

-And: Bonus Information in your Free Sales Improvement Guide
+And: Bonus in your Free Sales Improvement Guide

-Just enter your details below and as soon as your free sales improvement guide is available, planned release is the end of Nov18.
+Just enter your details below and as soon as your free sales improvement guide is available, planned release is the end of April 2019.
 I’ll send your copy directly to your inbox.